 Let’s Talk About Heating – Now that your home is efficient, we need to look at heating systems.
-There are many heating systems that can be added to your home.
+Many heating systems can be added to your home.

 Clean Burning Propane – You may not have access to a large plot of land or simply not like the smell or feel of wood burning.
 If that is your case, propane may be the solution for you.
-You can not only warm your home, but like wood-burning, you can also cook using propane.
+You can not only warm your home, but like wood-burning, you can also cook.
 Propane is extremely versatile in terms of the sheer number of appliances that can be connected to it.
-Space heaters, Generators, Refrigerators, Dryers, Stove, the possibility here are massive.
+Space heaters, generators, refrigerators, dryers, stoves, and many more can rely on propane.
 One drawback is its cost.
 Wood can be gathered at no other cost than the sweat on your brow.
 Propane prices can vary widely from town to town, company to company.
 It also needs to be handled with care.
 Pressurized propane can be quite dangerous if mishandled.
 Repairs on propane appliances can be costly, as it is a specialization that cannot be done by every repairman.

 Let’s Go Solar – Your rooftop is an empty, unused space.
 Sure, you can and should have a water collection system in place that takes the water runoffs from your roof, but other than that, it’s a blank canvas.
 You can maximize its usage by installing an active solar heating system.
 This, however, is only really effective in warm climates.
 It’s a system that uses dark painted copper pipes to warm water via sunlight.
 As the sun shines, it heats the water, which, via a pump, will flow through your home, heating the part of your home that is connected to this system.
 Having long daylight hours and excellent sun exposure is a must for this system to work adequately, but it is not a system that can run independently from one another.